samkimmmm/School-Data-Analysis/README.md

 <img width="1013" alt="Screenshot 2023-12-18 at 1 54 07 PM" src="https://github.com/samkimmmm/pandas_challenge/assets/135805393/6a772719-d688-49d7-befd-dac85d8989d1">

 # School Summary
-Once the district calculations were complete, I then calculated key metrics for each school and created a DataFrame with the following columns:
+Once the district calculations were complete, I then calculated key metrics using groupby and value_counts() for each school and created a DataFrame with the following columns:
 * School name (Index)
 * School Type
 * Total Students